xintai5/GitTutorial/README.md

 ### Creating a Branch

-To create a new branch, use this command: `$ git branch <branch_name>`
+To create a new branch, use this command: `$ git branch <branch_name>` This comman will only create a new branch.
+If you want to add commits to a new branch, you will need to use the checkout command to switch to the new branch.

 ### List of Branches in Repo